 Students arriving to school out of uniform will be directed to administration.
-If available, students will be provided appropriate uniform attire which must be returned the following day.
+If available, students will be provided a loaner outfit to wear during the school day.
+The loaner outfit should be washed and returned to school the following day.
 Families may be charged if the uniform is not returned.
 If no appropriate uniform is available, parents/guardians may be called to bring a uniform to school.

-First offense - Verbal reminder (K-3 students will also have an email sent home) Second offense - Email home reminding families of Uniform Policy and provide notice of continued offense
+First offense - Verbal reminder (K-3 students will also have an email sent home)

-Third offense and up - Parent/Guardian Conference and loss of campus privilege including, but not limited to loss of Spirit Day, Free Dress Day, or lunch/recess.
+Second offense - Email home reminding families of Uniform Policy and provide notice of continued offense Third offense and up - Parent/Guardian Conference and loss of campus privilege including, but not limited to loss of Spirit Day, Free Dress Day, or lunch/recess.